hm-web-dev/socket-demo/README.md

 Then Chat-GPT wrote server.js and some Vue code that I organized into `App.vue`.
 Pretty neat if you ask me!

 TODO:
+- User experience feature: save your socket id from localstorage so you can rejoin a room if you refresh the page
+- Play audio and sounds throughout the game
 - Word DB: Allow voting on words
 - Allow adding words to the DB